sidney-eliot/3d-artists-handbook/content/model-creation/hair.md

 >- While placing the hair cards, one can move the hair either in object or edit mode
 >- While placing the hair cards, slowly start adding loops horizontally and vertically.
-Curving the mesh around the head is important to make this method really look good, flat hair card meshes will result in bad looking hair
+Curving the mesh around the head is important to make this method really look good, flat hair card meshes will result in bad-looking hair

 >[!warning] Things to watch out for
 >